-Earlier this month, “Meet the Press” host Chuck Todd read an article on the air comparing Sanders supporters to brownshirts, members of the Nazi army.
+Earlier this month, “Meet the Press” host Chuck Todd read an article on the air comparing Sanders supporters to brownshirts, or Nazi storm troopers.
 Todd’s comments earned a condemnation from the Anti-Defamation League.

 “As we enter a contentious campaign season, it is incumbent upon leaders & pundits to refrain from using offensive comparisons to the Holocaust,” wrote the organization on Twitter, linking to a story on Todd’s comments.
 “Doing so only diminishes the memories of the 6M Jews who were killed by Nazis & Nazi sympathizers.”

-“I think this is a wake-up moment for the American power establishment, for Michael Bloomberg, to those of us in the media, to the Democratic party," Giridharadas said.
-“Many in this establishment as they face the prospect of a Bernie Sanders nomination like out of touch Aristocrats in a dying aristocracy.”
+“I think this is a wake-up moment for the American power establishment, for Michael Bloomberg, to those of us in the media, to the Democratic Party,” Giridharadas said.
+“Many in this establishment as they face the prospect of a Bernie Sanders nomination are like out of touch aristocrats in a dying aristocracy.”